 Joel 2:30-31 “And I will show wonders in the heavens and on the earth, blood and fire and columns of smoke.
 The sun shall be turned to darkness, and the moon to blood, before the great and awesome day of the LORD comes.

 Another “blood moon” (a standard lunar eclipse) is upon us, and prophecy pundits are in hysterics again.
 So let’s just calm down and think about this.
-What do we actually know
+What do we actually know about Bible prophecy?

 - John’s Revelation is our most well-known but poorly-understood book of prophecies.
 It is based on and filled with references to older prophecies, both Christian and Hebrew.